Divorce in Texas raises the same issues no matter the sex or gender of the spouses.

 How do I get a divorce?

-If your divorce is uncontested, see the TexasLawHelp guide, I need a divorce.
+If your divorce is uncontested, use the TexasLawHelp guide, I need a divorce.
 We do not have minor children.
-TexasLawHelp.org does not yet have forms available for same-sex divorces with children.
+TexasLawHelp does not currently have forms available for same-sex divorces with children.

 What is an uncontested divorce?